TO ALL HANDBOOK USERS:

 Buried Communication (Telephone, TV, Data Transmission and Fiber Optic) and Buried Power Line Crossings

 - All buried communication lines including residential telephone and cable TV lines crossing Northern facilities shall be installed in rigid casing (minimum of Schedule 40) for a minimum of 7.5 feet on either side of the pipeline.

 - All buried electric cables, including single residential service drops, crossing Northern facilities shall be installed in non-metallic rigid casing (minimum of Schedule 40) for a minimum of 10 feet on either side of the pipeline.

-- All buried electric cable of 600 volts or more shall be installed a minimum of 3 feet below the pipeline if practical, be encased in concrete, color coded red, across the entire right-of-way width and have external, spiral wound, neutrals grounded on each side of the right-of-way.
+All buried electric cable of 600 or more volts shall be installed a minimum of three feet below the pipeline if practical, be encased in concrete and color coded red across the entire right of way width and have external, spiral wound, neutrals grounded on each side of the right of way.